mwyvr/rid/README.md

 - 6-byte timestamp value representing milliseconds since the Unix epoch
 - 2-byte concurrency-safe counter (test included); maxCounter = uint16(65535)

+IDs are chronologically sortable with a minor tradeoff in millisecond-level sortability made for improved randomness in the trailing counter value.

 ## Collisions: not through intended use

 The 2-byte concurrency-safe counter means up to 65,535 unique IDs can